 Author Shandley McMurray lives in Connecticut and enjoys spending time in the state's beautiful outdoors.

 It's easy to see why so many people enjoy camping in Connecticut.
-Home to spectacular waterfalls, magnificent lakes, and a multitude of wooded hiking trails, there's no shortage of places to enjoy the great outdoors.
+Home to spectacular waterfalls, magnificent lakes, and a multitude of wooded hiking trails, the state offers plenty of places to enjoy the great outdoors.

 Note: Connecticut State Parks don't allow visitors to bring alcohol, pets, or firewood (due to fears over the environmental implications of bringing in foreign insects and diseases).
 You'll have to buy wood on-site to use for your fires.

-Find your ideal campsite with our list of the best places to camp in Connecticut.
+Find your ideal campsite with our list of the best places for camping in Connecticut.